 Does the court get involved?

 A trust is a private creation which does not have to be registered with a court.
 In fact, many people create trusts specifically to avoid the probate process upon their death.
-In simple trust administrations, a court is typically not involved and attorney involvement is also limited.

 What is a fiduciary duty?